DRisdon/text-adventure/README.md

 The scenes array must be an array of scenes, each formatted like this:

-`['scene name', 'scene prompt', 'background-image', [['choice 1 prompt', 'choice 1 next scene', 'enemy name', 'item']`
+`['scene name', 'scene prompt', 'background-image', ['choice 1 prompt', 'choice 1 next scene', 'enemy name', 'item'], 'npc']`

 The array of choices can have any number of choices, and the combat stats are optional.
 Leave the combat array empty if there is no combat in a particular scene.